yuri-rage/ArduRover_Mower/README.md

 Simple script for Mission Planner's built-in interpreter - changes RC channel 8 from Save Waypoint to Relay 3 control with a single mouse click.
 Not pretty.
 Functional.

+### ArmSwitchParkingBrake (4.0.0).lua

+This script works with ArduPilot 4.0.0 and early 4.1.0-dev builds.
+4.1.0-beta and later have renamed ahrs:prearm_healthy to ahrs:healthy.

 ### armSwitch.lua

 Monitors an RC channel for a threshold PWM value and arms/disarms the flight controller accordingly.
 Useful when RC channels are limited - allows "overloading" a channel with an additional arm/disarm function.
 I used it on a three position switch for the following functions: